-Palo Comado Canyon Trail is a 9.1 mile heavily trafficked loop trail located near Agoura Hills, CA that features beautiful wild flowers and is rated as difficult.
+Palo Comado Canyon Trail is a 9.1 mile heavily trafficked loop trail located near Agoura Hills, California that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash